Negiz/ObsidianSettingsImporter/README.md

 Copy or hard link Obsidian settings from .obsidian folder to other

 ## Problem it solves
-In Obsidian one cannot specify a template that every Obsidian project uses.
+In [Obsidian](https://obsidian.md) notetaking tool one cannot specify a template that every Obsidian project uses.
 This means all settings in .obsidian need to be always copied manually to a new project.
 However, usually most of the projects use same shortcuts, css libraries, etc, so it would be nice to have just one template which, if changed, all of the changes